 The work I do as a professional organizer is all about smart and safe storage.
 I consult on and implement day to day storage for:

-- Immediate access – such as the kitchen, wardrobe closets, paperwork files
+- Immediate (daily) access – such as the kitchen cabinets, wardrobe closets, paperwork file cabinets

 - Short term storage – garage, shed, or other residential on-site storage that needs to be occasionally accessed (and sometimes turns into long-term storage)